matiasjpedro/CrazyTown/README.md

 ## Motivation

-As a gameplay programmer I found myself wasting a lot of hours looking at logs provided by QA to track down the root cause of specific issues.
+As a gameplay programmer I found myself spending a lot of hours looking at logs provided by QA to track down the root cause of specific issues.
 I tried a couple of Log filter applications in the past and when the filter started to become a little bit complex or if the file was big those ended up becoming unresponsible or ultra slow.
 So for the sake of fun and learning I decide to code my own, using and learning all the techniques that I could apply to make it blazingly fast.
 I combined that speed with a